|Location: Hyderabad, India

 View Larger Map

-Program participants will be going to India for an 11 day trip to experience the culture of a developing country that has made great strides in technology in recent years.
+Program participants will be going to India for two weeks to experience the culture of a developing country that has made great strides in technology in recent years.
 They will observe teachers in both private and public schools (where the medium of instruction is English) and will be able to interact with veteran teachers.
 Apart from seeing the many historical and cultural venues in Hyderabad, they will have the opportunity to see the Taj Mahal before returning to Chicago.

 At least two pre-departure orientations will be provided and are required for all participants.

 Your faculty leader will hold one of these orientations, where he/she will cover information on safety, health, legal, environmental, political, cultural, and religious conditions in the host country(ies), as well as planning logistics.